Malilangwe Wildlife Reserve, Southern Zimbabwe, Zimbabwe

 Activities at Pamushana are varied and tailored to each guest.
 Early morning and afternoon game drives are offered, as are spot lit night drives and guided bush walks.
 A number of hides have been developed close to popular waterholes to enable close-up encounters with the game in the area.

 The reserve is rich in San Bushman rock art sites, a fascinating illustration of the rich history of the area.
 Throughout the year, the 1,500 acre Malilangwe Dam offers brilliant game fishing for tiger fish, bass, bream and catfish.
 As with other Singita properties, the lodge is heavily involved in community outreach projects which can be visited by guests.
-For the more adventurous, a night sleeping under the African sky in a private hide in the bush can be organized.
+For the more adventurous, a night sleeping under the African sky in a private hide in the bush can be organised.

 All vehicle activities take place in adapted 4x4 game viewing vehicles, with a maximum of six passengers, the lodge does offer the option of a private guide and vehicle at an additional cost.